BabakTanriverdi/DevOps_Terraform/04_Modules_Import/README.md

   4. Review the Terraform plan to ensure the configuration matches the expected state and infrastructure.
   5. Apply the configuration to update your Terraform state.

-- First, go to the AWS console and create an EC2 instance ami is `Ubuntu 24.04` and tag is `Name=ubuntu-24.04`.
+- First, go to the AWS console and create an EC2 instance ami is `ami-xxxxxxxxxxxx` and tag is `instance name`.

 - Create a folder named `terraform-import` and enter the directory.